 “A lot of medical science sees women – and PMS and menopause specifically – in a disease model,” she says.
 “I find that offensive.
 Let’s instead see it as an opportunity.
 This knowledge can help women better prepare and optimize themselves with their cycle.
 Therapies, lifestyle interventions – so many doors open when we start to understand an issue better.”

-Since joining UCI in fall 2018, she was awarded a five-year, $1.8 million grant from National Institute on Aging to expand her research across the lifespan.
-Men and women from varying ages - young, midlife, pre- and post-menopause - will be spending time in her sleep lab while Mednick tracks blood hormone levels, sleep and memory function over four weeks to learn how hormones vary and impact sleep and memory across the woman’s life span.
+In March, she was awarded a five-year, $1.8 million grant from National Institute on Aging to expand her research across the lifespan.
+Men and women from varying ages - young, midlife, pre- and post-menopause - will be spending time in her sleep lab while Mednick tracks blood hormone levels, sleep and memory function over four weeks to learn how hormones vary and impact sleep and memory across a woman’s lifespan.
 The research will cover a full menstrual cycle to produce a much clearer picture of what sleep looks like for women compared to men, younger women vs older women, and how sleep impacts memory over the lifespan.

 “I found my passion in my curiosity for the overlooked,” says Mednick.
 “Being a woman in a scientific field, I see how much women can change the story we’ve been telling in science.
 It’s really exciting to get to contribute to that.”